AWegnerGitHub/awegnergithub.github.io-content/2025_08_22_remote_leadership_remote_work.md

 **Strategic Overlap Windows**

 While asynchronous work drives the majority of productivity, you still need dedicated synchronous time for problem-solving and relationship building.
 I've found that scheduling dedicated overlapping windows a couple times per week provides face-to-face interaction without constraining individual productivity.
 Teams need _at least_ one session that focuses on technical discussions and a second that builds team culture.
 Be intentional about these meetings though.
-To many and you fall into the trap of making this a scheduling problem.
-To few, and your team starts siloing itself.
+Too many and you fall into the trap of making this a scheduling problem.
+Too few, and your team starts siloing itself.

 Remote teams need fewer but more intentional synchronous touchpoints instead of trying to replicate in-office meeting cadences.

 ### Asynchronous Communication as a Strategic Advantage

-[GitLab's engineering team][3] scaled from 100 to 280 engineers in 1.5 years while remaining fully remote in in the early 2020s.
+[GitLab's engineering team][3] scaled from 100 to 280 engineers in 1.5 years while remaining fully remote in the early 2020s.
 They deliberately avoided making their primary productivity metric, Merge Request Rate, an individual metric because they wanted to encourage collaborative behavior rather than siloed competition.

 The takeaway from this, to me, is that successful remote teams optimize for collective intelligence rather than individual heroics.